thinnect/go-devparam/cmd/deviceparameters/README.md

   * `raw`:
     Values of the raw type are treated as hex strings and converted to binary.
-    The value must have a length that is devisible by 2 and only contain symbols [0-9abcdef].
+    The value must have a length that is divisible by 2 and only contain symbols [0-9abcdef].
 Value is not case sensitive.
   * `str`:
     String values are converted to binary using the ASCII encoding.
 For transmitting